Réalités (French magazine): Readership and influence

-Colourful, slick and glossy, roughly A4 in size (slightly larger than 8 ½” x 11”), and costing 150 francs per issue (approximately the value of $US25-$US30 in 2015), Réalités catered to the sophisticated and wealthy reader.
-In its early years at least, on average, 160,000 copies were distributed each month, mostly by subscription.
+Colourful, slick and glossy, in a large format 31.5 x 24.3 cm (slightly larger than 8 ½” x 11”), and costing 150 francs per issue (approximately the value of $US25-$US30 in 2015), Réalités catered to the sophisticated and wealthy reader.
+In its early years at least, on average, 160,000 copies were distributed each month, mostly by subscription, but readership was one million.
 Its content included stories on the economy and politics alongside articles of interest to tourists and on French culture.

 The publisher of Réalités, the Société d'études et publications économiques, received funding from the 'Mission France' initiative of the Marshall Plan.
 It therefore also served to promote American culture and political influence in France and Europe, which was prompted by a pervasive American francophilia and perception of France as a frontier against Nazi resurgence and communist influence.
 Copies were circulated in Hungary and Czechoslovakia.

-From as early as 1952 the magazine was also issued in the UK in an English language edition; additionally, there was an edition for the United States, Réalités in America (c.1949–1974, later relaunched in January 1979 as Réalités but ceasing publication again in 1981) and in 1971 a Japanese-language version was launched.
+From as early as 1952 the magazine was also issued in the UK in an English language edition.
+There was an edition for the United States, Réalités in America, 1950–1974, later relaunched in January 1979 as Réalités but ceasing publication again in 1981.
+In 1971, a Japanese-language version was launched.